This post may contain affiliate links. Please read our privacy policy.

 • 2 teaspoons toasted sesame oil

-• 1 teaspoon toasted sesame seeds see recipe intro
+• 1 teaspoon toasted sesame seeds (see Note)

 Instructions

-• Place the tofu on a flat plate, and place another flat plate on the top.
+• Place the tofu on a flat plate and place another flat plate on the top.
 Place a heavy weight, like a large can of tomatoes, on the top plate and let the tofu sit at room temperature for about 30 minutes until some of the liquid has been pressed out onto the bottom plate.
 Drain off the liquid.
-Slice the tofu crosswise, then sliced each rectangular block into 12 slices in the other direction, so you have 24 square-ish pieces in all.
+Slice the tofu crosswise, then slice each rectangular block into 12 slices in the other direction so you have 24 square-ish pieces in all.

 • In a large bowl, combine the greens with 3 tablespoons of the dressing.
 Divide the salad among four plates and top each with 6 slices of tofu.
 Spoon additional dressing over the tofu.
 Serve immediately.